 About the Muhlenberg Library

 In 2000, when the branch was renovated through the Library's Adopt-a-Branch program, care was taken to preserve the historic character of the building.
-The refurbished branch has adult and young adult areas on the main floor; a children's room with a story-hour space on the second floor; and, on the third floor, a community room for public programs and meetings.
+The refurbished branch has an adult area on the main floor; a young adult section and a children's room on the second floor; and, on the third floor, a community room for public programs and meetings.
 The branch is fully accessible to wheelchairs.
 An audio induction loop and FM assistive listening devices are available in the 3rd floor community room for people with hearing loss.

 Community District Information

 For more information about your Community District, including census data, community board information, local schools, and other resources, see here.